 The Sanama Reserva Cabernet Sauvignon has a deep red ruby with dark purple hues.
-Aromas of red fruits like raspberries and plums with a hint of spices.
-Fruity, with soft, juicy tannins and a pleasant finish.
+The Cabernet Sauvignon has aromas of red fruits like raspberries and plums with a hint of spices.
+This red wine is fruity, with soft, juicy tannins and a pleasant finish.

 Sanama Reserva wines are made at Château Los Boldos from a combination of estate fruit (younger vines) and from grapes that have been brought in from neighbouring growers in Cachapoal.
 The wines have nicely defined and clearly expressed varietal characters and are forward and ready for drinking.
 Víctor Arce, the new chief winemaker at Château Los Boldos, arrived at the estate in 2016 after previously working at Perez Cruz and for Paul Hobbs.
 His input will become increasingly apparent in these wines.